Jan Bednarek: Southampton defender targets success under boss Pellegrino

 "I think he has a different view on football - I think we can achieve a lot with him."

-Saints endured a mixed pre-season under the Argentinian, losing their last fixture 4-0 at home to German side FC Augsburg, having won one and drawn two of their other matches.
+Saints endured a mixed pre-season under the Argentinian, but beat Sevilla 2-0 at home in their last fixture, having lost 4-0 at home to German side FC Augsburg.

 In addition to Bednarek's arrival from Polish side Lech Poznan for £5.7m, Saints have signed midfielder Mario Lemina in a club record £18.1m deal from Italian champions Juventus, with both in line to make their debuts in Saturday's Premier League opener against Swansea City.